akissinger/dodo/README.md

 Then, add the `bin/` subdirectory to your `PATH` and run with `dodo`.

-An optional Python dependency is [lxml](https://lxml.de/) for native-python HTML-to-text conversion and HTML sanitization, respectively.
-This is off by default.
+An optional Python dependency is [lxml](https://lxml.de/) for some limited HTML sanitization, which is off by default (see the next section for switching it on).

 # Configuration